Azure/AzureKusto/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one NOTE:

-> N checking for detritus in the temp directory
-> Found the following files/directories:
-> 'lastMiKTeXException'